hschne/schienenzeppelin/README.md

 Schienenzeppelin provides you with a ready-to-go Rails app that you can take to production in a matter of minutes.
 It comes pre-configured with several gems and utilities that - while kind of standard - are not included in the default Rails app generator.
 Some highlights include:

-- A mobile-friendly homepage using [TailwindCSS](https://tailwindcss.com/) and [High Voltage](https://github.com/thoughtbot/high_voltage).
+- Fully responsive pages using [TailwindCSS](https://tailwindcss.com/) and [High Voltage](https://github.com/thoughtbot/high_voltage) out of the box.
+And custom scaffolds to boot! :sparkles:
 - Authentication comes standard.
-Starting your app with Schienenzeppelin means [Devise](https://github.com/heartcombo/devise) is already set up.
+Starting your app with Schienenzeppelin means [Devise](https://github.com/heartcombo/devise) is already set up :police:
 - Dockerized everything.
-A dockerfile for your app, and a [docker-compose](https://docs.docker.com/compose/)-powered development environment.
+That includes a Dockerfile to get you started with containerizing your app, and a [docker-compose](https://docs.docker.com/compose/)-powered development environment :whale:
 - Deploying your app is easy as pie.
-All the necessary [Capistrano](https://capistranorb.com/) configuration we did for you.
+All the basic [Capistrano](https://capistranorb.com/) configuration is done already, just put in your server location and you are off to the races :rocket:

 ### Frontend

+The nice thing about Schienenzeppelin is that it sets you up with basic pages that don't look like garbage - allowing you to focus on other things than design.

+Curious what that looks like?
+Check out the [[Gallery]]!

 #### Tailwind CSS